G-02NNL7GR5B

 Technique:

-In post-production this footage was accelerated three times to keep the audience engaged.
+In post-production this footage was accelerated three times to keep to enhance the viewer's experience and achieve specific artistic or storytelling objectives.

 Join us on a journey of discovery and entertainment as we explore fascinating marine wildlife topics and explore the many exciting underwater adventures on our YouTube channel and our Facebook page!